ISO 9001 Certification

 Organizations that implement an effective management system create trust between stakeholders in the ability of their processes and the reliability of their products and / or services.
-In addition, an effective management system serves to create the basis for continuous improvement that leads to increased customer satisfaction and ultimately to the organization success.
+In addition, an effective means to increased customer satisfaction and ultimately to the organization success.

 ISO 9001 is the International Standard for Quality Management Systems.
 It is based on a set of principles that are consistent with good business practice.
 These include focusing on customers, involving all the people that affect your business, doing things systematically and constantly looking for ways to improve.

 All the requirements of ISO 9001:2015 are generic and are intended to be applicable to any organization, regardless of its type or size, or the products and services it provides.
 It can be applied in public and private sector, government institutions and private companies from small to very large companies.

 The standard covers all aspects of an organisation’s activities, including identifying its key processes, defining roles and responsibilities, policies and objectives, documentation requirements, the importance of understanding and meeting customer requirements, communication, resource requirements, training, product and process planning, design processes, purchasing, production and service, monitoring and measurement of products and processes, customer satisfaction, internal audit, management review, and improvement processes.

 The implementation of ISO 9001 system sets the basis for a continuous improvement environment in the business.
 In particular, with its proper implementation, organizations can derive benefits such as:

 - Reduced costs

 - Improved quality of services / products